 Oh and don’t get me started on the shoppers themselves.
 I don’t know if they’re under pressure, but they tend to become so obsessed with sales that they forget manners and common sense.
 Assuming they had manners and common sense to begin with.
 Call me a grinch, I can handle it.

-Watch movies that make fun of the holidays.
+Watch movies that mock the holidays.

 Shop Online (if possible)

 During the holiday season, shopping online is a fantastic option for avoiding the chaos in the aisles.
 It’s much easier to shop online when stores provide an option to pick up your order in store.